arminmehraeen/Bmi/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Body Mass Index ( BMI ) Flutter Package .
+Advanced body mass index ( BMI ) calculator flutter package

 ## Features

-Calculate BMI based on the height and weight that you provided .
+Calculate BMI based on the height and weight that you provided

 ## Getting started